UviDTE-UviSpace/uvispace-documentation/camera.rst

 MSEL Switch configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^
+(Roberto)

 Physical placement
 ^^^^^^^^^^^^^^^^^^
+(Future)
 Modificaciones a la cámara
 Explicar las estrías del metraquilato para ajustar Hacer streaming y enrasar con marcas
 Ajustar con estrías

 Cable connection
 ^^^^^^^^^^^^^^^^
+(Roberto)
 Power go to main switch in laboratory
 Ethernet to router, explain how router is mounted

 Focus
 ^^^^^
-Focus the camera using the wheel in the lens
+Focus the camera using the wheel in the lens (put picture)

 Uvispace IP Cores Documentation
 -------------------------------
-In this section we perform a detailed description of some modules depeloped for the Uvispace project that are difficult to understand reading the code and are too complex to explain them in *Hardware for FPGA* section.
+In this section we perform a detailed description of some modules developed for the Uvispace project that are difficult to understand reading the code and are too complex to explain them in *Hardware for FPGA* section.

 Morphological FIFO
 ^^^^^^^^^^^^^^^^^^
+(doc.
+Roberto)

 Erosion and Dilation
 ^^^^^^^^^^^^^^^^^^^^

 Avalon Image Writer
 ^^^^^^^^^^^^^^^^^^
+(Roberto)

 Example of cite []
 |